Presence, status, and activity indicators overview

 Despite being offline, users with non-WebRTC phones can still answer incoming calls.
 However, offline users with WebRTC phones do not receive notification of incoming calls.

 Ask your administrator if you are unsure which phone is your default phone.

-- Changing your status while you are in a call or other interaction does not affect that interaction.
+- If you change your status while you are in a call or other interaction, your call or interaction proceeds unaffected.

 - If you lose network connectivity, you appear offline to other users.
 Your reconnection status may vary, but in general, after a brief loss of connection, you appear with your previous status.
 A longer loss of connectivity results in an Available status.